ragavvenkatesan/yann/docs/source/setup.rst

 ------

 Used as a port for datasets.
 This is Needed if you are using some common benchmark datasets.
+Although this is an additional dependency, skdata is the core of the datasets module and most datasets in this toolbox are ported through skdata unless you have matlab.
+Work is on-going in integrating with fuel and other ports.

 Install by using the following command:

 .. code-block:: bash